oneananda/asp_dot_net_core_projects/README.md

 This project demonstrates how to implement a **GraphQL** API using **ASP.NET Core**.
 It allows you to define queries, mutations, and subscriptions for interacting with data in a more flexible way than traditional RESTful APIs.

 ---

+### 030_RabbitMQ_Implementation
+This project serves as a comprehensive guide and implementation example for integrating RabbitMQ with an ASP.NET Core application.
+RabbitMQ is a widely used message broker that facilitates communication between different parts of an application or between different services.
+This implementation will showcase how to set up message producers and consumers, ensuring reliable message delivery and asynchronous processing.

+---